Apr 25, 2017 7:00 PM

 Muhal Richard Abrams, Roscoe Mitchell, George Lewis, Thomas Buckner, Joseph Kubera, Sara Schoenbeck

 This performance has been made possible with the support of The Czech Center New York; the New York State Council on the Arts; New York City Department of Cultural Affairs in partnership with the City Council; The Aaron Copland Fund for Music, Inc.; The Phaedrus Foundation; and individual contributors.
-Special thanks to Spyder Institute Praha.
+This event is also supported by Spyder Institute Praha.